swayamji/Anzo-Clone/README.md

-This is a clone of landing page of anzo.studio, the link is https://anzo-clone.vercel.app/
+This is a clone of landing page of anzo.studio, the link for https://anzo-clone.vercel.app/